Uniphar/devops-guidelines/AzureVpnClientSetup.md

 profile configuration file.
 This file contains all the information needed to connect to the VPN gateway.

-These profile configuration files are XML files can be found by navigating to `\\unicoreplatform.file.core.windows.net\vpnxmls` in file explorer.
+These profile configuration files are XML files that can be found by navigating to `\\unicoreplatform.file.core.windows.net\vpnxmls` in file explorer.
 If you have correctly been added to the Azure VPN Users Entra ID Group, you should be able to access the files without being prompted to authenticate.
 If you are prompted to authenticate,